India Debt Collection Business – Scenario and Potential

 India has a long way to go in establishing a mature collection services industry.
 The collection business needs to be regulated and empowered with legal powers to become an effective tool.
 Already, there is a realization in the country that court dependant recovery is an inefficient way of way of debt collection.
 Creation of Assets Reconstruction and Securitization Companies under the SARFARESI Act is a step in the right direction of recognizing debt collection as an independent and specialized business function.
 While some progress is made for the bank debts but still for a large volume of unrealized non bank debt there are no professionally managed and regulated third party collection service providers.
 Non bank debts are largely unsecured that makes it even more difficult to realize.
 No big corporations and business houses are interested in acting as collection agents without there being an attraction of valuable security asset.
 Lawyers can fill this gap by providing collection services for non bank debts.
 Indian law does not permit contingency fee that makes the business less lucrative.
 India is therefore ready to benefit from foreign experience, expertise and ideas to create an efficient debt collection industry of its own at par with global status.
 This need is more felt now by India due to its global ambitions wherein India must adopt globally recognized practices and models.
 Transnational businesses need a uniform operating system for seamless transactions.
 Efficient debt collection industry will only instill confidence in companies doing business with Indian companies.
 Collection professionals have this challenge facing them of creating an efficient system that reduces people’s dependence on court supported recoveries.

-Have a question for Kaviraj?
-Ask or leave a comment below!
+Have a question for Kaviraj or want to leave a comment?
+Click here.